To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Curatorially, Chasing Shadows carefully crafts Mofokeng’s multiple photographic interests and different periods of productivity into a properly constituted oeuvre.

 The exhibition originally opened at Jeu de Paume in Paris in May last year before travelling to venues in Switzerland, Norway and Belgium.
-The Wits Art Museum, in hosting the fifth iteration of Chasing Shadows, is thankfully showcasing an exhibition befitting its wider role as a university research museum, after launching the museum in May with a soft exhibition and unfolding an otherwise circumspect programme to date.
+Chasing Shadows, is thankfully showcasing an exhibition befitting its wider role as a university research museum, after launching the museum in May with a soft exhibition and unfolding an otherwise circumspect programme to date.

 However, in locating Chasing Shadows in the third and least impressive space in the museum (downstairs, in the basement, with rough finishes and relatively poor lighting), and given the significance of this particular exhibition, it is difficult not to read this placement as a relegation of Mofokeng, the photographic medium and/or the retrospective form.